Giving Sum Grant Applications

 The grant may be used only for the purposes described in the organization’s request for support to Giving Sum.
 Furthermore, the awardee organization may not use any Giving Sum grant funds to lobby or otherwise attempt to influence legislation, to influence the outcome of any public election, or to carry on any voter registration drive.
 The organization selected to receive a grant will be required to provide to Giving Sum an Annual Report at the end of the grant term summarizing project progress and how Giving Sum resources were utilized.

 All questions regarding Giving Sum and the application process may be sent to Giving Sum at GivingSumGrants@gmail.com.
 Giving Sum members are not able to discuss your project prior to submission.
-Please visit the “Grants” section of the web site for a list of FAQs and information about our past grant recipients.
+You can view information about our past grant recipients here.
 Please do not wait until the final week of submission for questions.
 Giving Sum is an all-volunteer organization and may not be able to answer your questions due to the high volume of applicants.